Percent Error Calculator

 • Multiply the answer by 100 and add a% symbol to express the answer as a percentage.

-How to find percent error let’s try an example
+How to calculate percent error Now let’s try an example

 You will receive a cube of pure honey.
 Measure the sides of the cube for volume and weigh it for mass.
 If you calculate the density from your measurement, you get 8.78 grams / cm3.
 Accepted copper density is 8.96 g / cm³.
 What is your percentage error?